department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 <span id="smc-l-n-how-a"></span>
 <h5>How to use these tables to find your monthly payment</h5>

-Start with the "basic special monthly compensation rates" table.
+Start with the <strong>Basic special monthly compensation rates</strong> table.
 Find the dependent status in the left column that best describes you.
 Then look for your SMC letter designation in the top row.
 Where your dependent status and SMC letter meet, you'll find your monthly payment.

-<strong>For example:</strong> If you were a Veteran with at least one child and a spouse but no dependent parents, and you had an SMC-L designation, you'd receive <strong>$4,099.32</strong> each month.
+<strong>For example:</strong> If you were a Veteran with one child and a spouse but no dependent parents, and you had an SMC-L designation, you'd receive <strong>$4,099.32</strong> each month.

 <strong>If you have more than one child</strong>

-Please note that the rates are different for children who are under the age of 18 and those who are over 18 and in a qualifying school program.
+We provide different rates for children who are under the age of 18 and those who are over 18 and in a qualifying school program.
 To find your total monthly payment, find your basic SMC rate.
-Then add the amount for each child, depending on their age and school status.
+Then look at the <strong>Added amounts</strong> table.
+Add the amount for each child, depending on their age and school status and your SMC designation.

-<strong>For example:</strong> If you were a Veteran with an SMC-L designation, and you had a spouse, 3 children under 18, and one child over 18 in a qualifying school program, you would start with your basic SMC rate of $4,099.32 for a Veteran with one child and spouse (no parents).
-You would then add the rate of $84.69 for each additional child under age 18 (so $84.69 x 3) as well as the rate of $273.58 for each additional child over 18 in a qualifying school program.
+<strong>For example:</strong> If you were a Veteran with an SMC-L designation, and you had 3 dependent children under 18, one dependent child over 18 in a qualifying school program, and a dependent spouse, you would start with your basic SMC rate of $4,099.32 for a Veteran with one child and spouse (no parents).
+Then you would add the rate of $84.69 for each additional child under age 18 (so $84.69 x 3) and the rate of $273.58 for each additional child over 18 in a qualifying school program.

-Your total monthly compensation rate would be $4,099.32 + ($84.69 x 3) + $273.58 = <strong>$4,626.97</strong>.
+Your total monthly payment would be $4,099.32 + ($84.69 x 3) + $273.58 = <strong>$4,626.97</strong>.

 <strong>If you have a spouse who receives Aid and Attendance</strong>

-To find your total monthly payment, add the rate for a spouse receiving Aid and Attendance to your basic SMC rate.
+To find your total monthly payment, first find your basic SMC rate.
+Then look at the <strong>Added amounts</strong>.
+Find the rate for a spouse receiving Aid and Attendance for your SMC designation and add it to your basic SMC rate.
 If you have more than one child, add the amount for each additional child as well.

-<strong>For example:</strong> If you were a Veteran with 2 children under 18 and a spouse receiving Aid and Attendance, and you had an SMC-L designation, you would start with your basic SMC rate of $4,099.32 for a Veteran with one child and spouse (no parents).
+<strong>For example:</strong> If you were a Veteran with 2 dependent children under 18 and a dependent spouse receiving Aid and Attendance, and you had an SMC-L designation, you would start with your basic SMC rate of $4,099.32 for a Veteran with one child and spouse (no parents).
 You would then add the rate of $84.69 for each additional child under age 18 (so $84.69 x 2) as well as the rate of $156.32 for a spouse receiving Aid and Attendance.

 Your total monthly compensation rate would be $4,099.32 + ($84.69 x 2) + $156.32 = <strong>$4,425.02</strong>. <br>
 <br>
-<a href="/pension/aid-attendance-housebound/">Learn more about Aid and Attendance and Housebound allowances</a>
+<a href="/pension/aid-attendance-housebound/">Learn more about Aid and Attendance benefits and Housebound allowances</a>

 </div>
 </li>